ffund/intro-ml-tss21/slides/4-model-order.md

 Model selection problem: how to select the $f()$ that maps features $X$ to target $y$?

-We'll look at two examples of model selection problems, but there are many more.
+We'll look at a few examples of model selection problems (polynomial order selection, selecting number of knots and degrees in spline features, selecting number of features), but there are many more.

 :::

-### Model order selection problem
+### Problem 1: Polynomial order selection problem

 * Given data $(x_i, y_i), i=1\cdots,N$ (one feature)
 * Polynomial model: $\hat{y} = w_0 + w_1 x + \cdots + w_d x^d$
 * $d$ is degree of polynomial, called **model order**
 * **Model order selection problem**: choosing $d$

-### Using training loss for model order selection?
+### Using training loss for polynomial order selection?

 Suppose we would "search" over each possible $d$: